TosbackCgusBridge-Bot/CGUs-versions/Staples/Privacy Policy.md

 *   Orders are available for pickup during regular store hours.
 *   You'll be required to sign for your order when you pick it up.
 *   Participating stores cannot accept orders with oversized items such as furniture or safes.
-*   Once your order is delivered to a store, you are responsible for picking it up.
+*   Once your order is delivered to a store, you are responsible for picking it up within 15 days.
 *   We're sorry, but individual stores will not deliver orders once they have arrived in store.

 US Privacy Policy